 - Navigate the screen with your keyboard's arrow keys to find the default option of the BIOS setup.
 Click on this option once you find it and press the "Enter" key to begin the BIOS reset or configuration.

 - Using F10 as a shortcut key, save the changes and exit the BIOS settings window.
 Your PC will automatically restart

 You need to mark your computer's boot disk as online so that it won't fail to boot.
 Insert a bootable USB medium into your Windows 10 computer, then do the following:

 - In the Command Prompt window, input: diskpart.
-This will launch the Diskpart utility one you press "Enter" inside the present window
+This will launch the Diskpart utility once you press "Enter" inside the present window.

 - Close the window altogether.